 Think about other areas of life, what is out of balance, out of the ordinary?

 If you are the problem, take a deep breath, extend yourself some grace and recognize it’s just a season (if indeed it is.
 Mine was).
 If there’s something you can do about your stresses, other than wait them out, do something.

 If it’s everyday marriage irritation or annoyance (not a chronic problem), decide if this is the mountain you want your marriage to die on.

 In other words, make a choice to let go of the irritation.
 Intentionally kick it out of your mind and heart and get on with life.

 If you can communicate to your husband what you need in the season, let him know where you are at.

-I confess I didn’t tell mine where I was at that point.
+I confess I didn’t tell my husband where I was at that point.
 But we need to.
 Share with your husband and don’t expect him to figure it out.

-Your turn – How do you deal with irritations and annoyances in your marriage?
+Your turn – Have you ever been at a place where you felt “everything my husband does irritates me”?
+How do you deal with irritations and annoyances in your marriage?